haven-protocol-org/haven-web-app/README.md

 #### Build

-Navigate to client folder
+1. Navigate to client folder

-`cd client`
+2. Build the app for the environment

-Build the app for the environment
+`cd client <br />   npm run build:web:mainnet`

 Mainnet